 4. Observational Analysis

 As a critical point of information collection, observation reveals overlooked or undervalued steps in a process.
-It also shows any activity that’s absent, despite being documented or implied as an active part of the process.
+It also shows any absent activity, despite being documented or implied as an active part of the process.

 Observers can also engage in confirming if employee recall of a process is accurate.
 Interviews and process mapping sessions can be tainted with an intuition that comes with experience.
 As novices to the process, analysts may see and question roadblocks that a process vet has come to unconsciously bypass.